Thanksgiving Tournament Rules

 b.
 Differential ‐ For ALL games ‐ Subtracting goals scored against from goals scored, the positions being determined in order of the greatest surplus.

-d.
+f.
 Most periods won – In the games played by each tied team, points will be awarded for each regulation period won (2 points) and for each regulation period tied (1 point).
-Positions shall be in theorder of highest point total.
+Positions shall be in the order of highest point total.

 Step 3: If the above procedure does not break the tie, positions for the purpose of advancement shall be determined by coin flip administered by the Tournament Directed and witnessed by representatives from each tied team.